 Only accepted by JMIR Research Protocols |

-Policy proposals should be based on a thorough review of the literature and stakeholder consultations, workshops, consensus-building processes, etc. If it is just the opinion of an individual (or small group of individuals), submit the article as a Viewpoint.
+Policy proposals should be based on a thorough review of the literature and stakeholder consultations, workshops, consensus-building processes, etc. If the manuscript reflects the opinion of an individual (or small group of individuals), submit the article as a Viewpoint to an appropriate JMIR Publications journal.
+JMIR Public Health and Surveillance publishes proposals and system descriptions, only if they are relevant for public health and form the basis for subsequent regular Rapid Surveillance Reports.

 Commentary